aiaioo/DeepLearningBasicsTutorial/README.md

 *git clone https://github.com/aiaioo/DeepLearningBasicsTutorial/*

-If you do not have git installed, just download everything.
+If you do not have git installed, just download everything as a zip file using the "Clone or Download" link.

 # Installing Jupyter